Report basics and concepts

 In fact, you can keep on inserting child groups to create deeper and deeper levels of repetition.
 This allows you to design complex reports that break down details on multiple levels.

-The following diagram illustrates a simplified design for the inventory report example.
-This report repeats visualizations on two levels.
-It repeats via an initial group that corresponds to the Product Category level, and also repeats via a child group that corresponds to the Product level.
+The following diagram illustrates a simplified design for the inventory report example from the top of this article (unused regions are omitted and are hidden when viewing).
+This report repeats visualizations on two levels: an initial group that displays each Product Category and a child group displaying each category's Product.

 See this walkthrough to learn how to build a similar report.